Bunyod-Suvonov/FOCS_Debian_Install_Guide/FOCS Debian.md

 - Enter a name for your VM.

-- You can leave all options at their default.
-If you want to expand the size of the hard disk, you may do so.
+- It's recommended to adjust the hardware settings.
+At least 20 GB of hard disk, 4 GB of memory and 8 processor cores are recommended.
+The more you give memory and processor cores, the better the performance will be.

   The VM will automatically power on when you finish the wizard.